wantingwei/miscellaneous_scirpts/nextstrain.md

 Prerequisites
 =============

-(https://docs.nextstrain.org/projects/augur/en/stable/installation/installation.html) These instructions will install all of the software you need to complete this tutorial and others.
+[Nextstrain Installation tutorial](https://docs.nextstrain.org/projects/augur/en/stable/installation/installation.html) These instructions will install all of the software you need to complete this tutorial and others.

 Tutorial
 ===========